 When sending a postcard dropped to half a penny, more people were able to send greetings.
 I collect those vintage postcards.
 Some date by to the 1900s.
 I love reading through the handwritten notes and looking at the intricate designs.

-What is it about this old-fashioned tradition appeals to so many?
+What is it about this old-fashioned tradition that appeals to so many?

 The Greeting Card Association research suggests: “The tradition of giving greeting cards is a meaningful expression of personal affection for another person… ”